vzhenylenko/MPI-OpenMP-examples/README.md

 - Monte Carlo method

 #### Example 3
-OpenMP is used in this example to perform 2 tasks:
+OpenMP in C++ and FORTRAN77 is used in this example to perform 2 tasks:
 - _Pi_ calculation
 - 2 random rectangular matrices multiplication

-#### Analysis
+## Performance analysis
-Each of examples above is analysed for time of execution, speedup, cost and efficiency with number of processes in 1..8.
+Each of examples above is analysed for time of execution, speedup, cost and efficiency for number of processes in interval [1..8] .
 After that results are plotted in Python with matplotlib and seaborn and compared to "ideal" linear speedup.

 ## Usage